This On Demand course and will be available after purchase. Participants can watch, pause, and re-watch the sessions at their convenience.

-Recored footage and all course content (certificate, videos, quiz) will be available until June 10, 2021.
+All course content (certificate, videos, quiz) will be available until May 9, 2022.
 Extensions cannot be granted under any circumstances.

 The fundamental aim of this course is to utilize cognitive neuroscience to better understand learning disorders in children.
 Each lecture has been designed to examine reading, writing, and math disorders from a brain-based educational perspective.
 The primary learning objectives will be to classify learning disabilities into distinct subtypes based upon neural pathways in the brain.
 There will be a detailed discussion linking each learning disability subtype with scores of evidenced based interventions.
 Lastly, the role of diagnostic achievements tests that directly link assessment results with targeted interventions will be introduced with specific case studies included as well.